-As of March 31, 2023, the receivables due from Alcon for reimbursement for services performed under the Transition Agreement and invoices processed on Alcon's behalf were \$669 and \$14, respectively, for a total receivable due from Alcon of \$683 included in prepaid and other current assets on the condensed consolidated balance sheet as of March 31, 2023.
-The Company also has \$26 of receivables due from third parties in connection with the Transition Agreement as of March 31, 2023.
-The Company recorded income from the Transition Agreement of \$157 which is presented in other income on the condensed consolidated statement of operations and comprehensive loss for the three months ended March 31, 2023 and which offsets operating expenses related to the Transition Agreement captured within loss from operations.
-The Company's condensed consolidated balance sheet as of March 31, 2023 reflected an additional \$41 in payables to third parties included within accrued expenses and other current liabilities related to amounts the Company is obligated to pay on Alcon's behalf.
-As of March 31, 2023, the Company had a net receivable due from Alcon and third parties in connection with the Transition Agreement of \$668.
+As of June 30, 2023, the total receivables due from Alcon and from third parties in connection with the Transition Agreement were de minimis.
+The Company recorded income from the Transition Agreement of \$157 which is presented in other income on the condensed consolidated statement of operations and comprehensive loss for the six months ended June 30, 2023 and which offsets operating expenses related to the Transition Agreement captured within loss from operations.
+There was no income from the Transition Agreement recorded in the three months ended June 30, 2023.
+There were no payables due to third parties related to amounts the Company is obligated to pay on Alcon's behalf included on the Company's condensed consolidated balance sheet as of June 30, 2023.

-As of December 31, 2022, the Company had total receivables due from Alcon and third parties of \$5,394 and \$26, respectively, and total payables to third parties related to the Transition Agreement of \$3,981 of which \$1,737 was included in accounts payable and \$2,244 within accrued expenses and other current liabilities related to invoices the Company was obligated to pay on Alcon's behalf.
+As of December 31, 2022, the Company had total receivables due from Alcon and third parties of \$5,394 and

+\$26, respectively, and total payables to third parties related to the Transition Agreement of \$3,981 of which \$1,737 was included in accounts payable and \$2,244 within accrued expenses and other current liabilities related to invoices the Company was obligated to pay on Alcon's behalf.
 As of December 31, 2022, the Company had a net receivable due from Alcon and third parties in connection with the Transition Agreement of \$1,439.